eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

 set the following environment variable to point to the llvm-symbolizer executable:
 `export ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer` before running the executable.

+Please note that the undefined behavior checker is very sensitive and will report some false negatives also in system libraries.
+It is recommended to use `export UBSAN_OPTIONS=suppressions=$SUMO_HOME/build_config/clang_ubsan_suppressions.txt` before calling the executable.

 ## Installing the SUMO binaries